davidegat/infiniloop/README.md

 INFINI LOOP is an advanced AI-powered music generation system that creates seamless, infinite audio loops in real-time.
 It automatically generates musical fragments using AI, identifies optimal loop points, and plays them continuously while preparing the next segment, creating an uninterrupted musical experience.

+Two .wav files are included.
+One will be played on startup, providing music while the first generation is being prepared.
+Until now, if the software doesn't detect two previously generated .wav files, you'll have to wait in silence until both are ready.
+So, enjoy this AI-generated track in the meantime: yours will arrive shortly!

 Experimental GUI version (**not recomended**):